o3de/o3de.org/content/docs/welcomeguide/wg-setup-intro.md

 Open 3D Engine has a two\-part installation process:

-1. The installer application downloads, extracts, and installs Lumberyard\.
+1. The installer application downloads, extracts, and installs O3DE\.

 1.  **Setup Assistant** configures and installs additional software based on your development needs\.
-Jump right in to the Lumberyard Editor with an **Express Install** or customize Lumberyard's features for your development needs with a **Custom Install**\.
+Jump right in to the O3DE Editor with an **Express Install** or customize O3DE's features for your development needs with a **Custom Install**\.

-After Lumberyard is installed, use **Project Configurator** to select a project or create a new project\.
-The following sections detail the minimum requirements for Lumberyard and guide you through the installation process\.
+After O3DE is installed, use **Project Configurator** to select a project or create a new project\.
+The following sections detail the minimum requirements for O3DE and guide you through the installation process\.

 ![\[Flow chart of the Open 3D Engine installation process.\]](/images/welcomeguide/wg-lumberyard-install-flow-chart.png)